 The review of historical documents revealed that forest clearings, firewood removal, charcoal making, and mining have strongly affected the forests on Sierra Nevada (Table S4), where an estimated historical loss of broadleaf Quercus species approaches 90% of the cover at medium and low elevations (Jiménez-Olivencia and others 2015).
 Together with the analysis of the disturbance chronologies, the observed notable differences in stand structure, tree size, and age suggest different forest histories and a different management origin (i.e. land-use legacy) between northern (coppice) and southern populations (high forest, open woodland).
 On the northern slopes of Sierra Nevada (e.g. SJ site), land uses have been historically distributed along an elevational gradient: grasslands and shrublands for cattle farming at the highest elevations; then forest stands with some croplands; and irrigated terraces with tree crops at the lowest elevations (Jiménez-Olivencia and others 2015).
 In addition, other activities such as mining must have altered the forest structure, e.g. the SJ site has many small mines and quarries that were exploited intermittently throughout history.
-The release growth event discerned for the 1940s concurs with a period of maximum mining activity in this area (1925 to 1957) (Table S4), during wich timbers use increased for mine tunnels and furnaces, these also requiring large amounts of firewood to melt the mineral.
-This heavy exploitation of the neighboring forest resources must have affected a significant part of this oak woodland, as shown by growth of the remnant trees included in the northern site (Figure S2b).
+The release growth event discerned for the 1940s (Table S4) concurs with a period of maximum mining activity in this area (1925 to 1957), during which timber use increased for mine tunnels and furnaces, these also requiring large amounts of firewood to melt the mineral.
+This heavy exploitation of the neighboring forest resources must have affected a significant part of this oak woodland, as shown by growth of the remnant trees at the northern site (Figure S2b).
 On the other hand, woodlands on the southern slopes (e.g. CA site) were mixed with a greater percentage of croplands along the elevational gradient where oaks grow (Jiménez-Olivencia and others 2015).
-Firewood, charcoal, and acorns have been resources intensively exploited at southern sites, until at least the middle of the 20th-century, when these activities sharply decreased mainly due to rural abandonment and use of gas and fossil fuels (Valbuena-Carabaña and Gil 2013).
+Firewood, charcoal, and acorns have been intensively exploited at the southern sites, until at least the mid-20th century, when these activities sharply declined due mainly to rural abandonment and the use of gas and fossil fuels (Valbuena-Carabaña and Gil 2013).
 At the CA-High site, the only positive release event found for the earliest years could be related with conversion from closed forest to an open silvopastoral system, a common management type which has been applied in the past in Iberian oak woodlands (Cañellas and others 2004; Gea-Izquierdo and others 2011) and which has been documented for this site (Valbuena-Carabaña and Gil 2013).

-The other release event observed for the SJ site during 1995-2000 was lower than during 1940, but also affected most trees (Figures 4, S2b).
+The other release event observed for the SJ site during the period 1995-2000 was lower than during 1940, but also affected most trees (Figures 4, S2b).
 No records of forest practices in this area over the last 30 years have been found (Bonet and others 2016), and no logging has been recorded during the period 1995 - 2000 (F.J.
 Cano-Manuel personal communication).
 Therefore this release might be related to natural drought-induced mortality after 1995, as has been reported for other Mediterranean tree species after severe drought (e.g. Peñuelas and others 2001; Lloret and others 2004).
 On the other hand, the strong positive correlations of SPEI with tree growth for this site show high sensitivity to water availability (Gea-Izquierdo and Cañellas 2014).

 Sensitivity (resistance) of relict oaks to recent drought events